-- 1. The SEA on behalf of employees, may appeal the classification decision of the job analyst by submitting a written appeal request to the Appeals Panel (send to Human Resources) within twenty-five (25) work days from the date of official notification.
-The Appeals Panel will hear the appeal within two meeting dates from receipt of the request for appeal.
+- 1. The SEA on behalf of employees may appeal the classification decision of the job analyst by submitting a written appeal request to the Appeals Panel (send to Human Resources) within twenty-five (25) work days from the date of official notification.
 The Appeals Panel will review the job description and/or supplemental job documentation, the HR analyst's written review, and any other relevant information presented to the Panel.
 The employee(s) may be accompanied by his/her supervisor and/or an SEA representative at the Appeals Panel hearing. - 2.
-The Appeals Panel will communicate its decision to the Superintendent designee within five (5) workdays after the appeals hearing.
+The Appeals Panel will communicate its decision to the Superintendent designee within five (5)

+workdays after the appeals hearing.
 Final approval of the decision of the Appeals Panel will be made by the Superintendent designee within ten (10) workdays of receipt of the Appeals Panel's decision, and written notice of final approval will be provided immediately to the employee(s), the supervisor, and the SEA.
 Human Resources shall coordinate with the manager or supervisor involved in implementing any salary change that may result from a reclassification.
 Salary changes will be retroactive to the date upon which the reclassification request was first received by Human Resources.